Difference Between Rugby and Soccer

 What is Rugby?

-Rugby is a type of football played between two teams of 13 to 15 players each that is at the time of the game there are 26 to 30 players on the field.
+Rugby is a type of football played between teams of 13 to 15 players each at the time of the game; there are 26 to 30 players on the field.
 The field of rugby is 100 meters in length and 70 meters in breadth.

-The ball of rugby football is an elongated ball shape of which is known as Prolate Spheroid.
-The ball is 30 cm long, 62 cm wide and 77 cm in circumference.
+The ball of rugby football is an elongated shape known as a Prolate Spheroid.
+The ball is 30 cm long, 62 cm wide, and 77 cm in circumference.

-In rugby, a player has to pick up the ball and go towards the opponent’s side, the rest of the team helps in moving forward.
-The team is given 5 points for a try, 3 points for a dropkick and 2 points for conversion kick.
+In rugby, a player has to pick up the ball and go toward the opponent’s side; the rest of the team helps move forward.
+The team is given 5 points for a try, 3 points for a dropkick, and 2 points for a conversion kick.

 The team is allowed to make seven substitutions in an ongoing match.

-The International Rugby Board is the highest authority of the game.
-Rugby is a dominant game in the countries which were the British colonies.
+The International Rugby Board is the highest authority in the game.
+Rugby was a dominant game in the countries that were British colonies.

-Some of the rugby playing countries are England, Australia, Italy, New Zealand, etc.
+Some rugby-playing countries are England, Australia, Italy, New Zealand, etc.

 Rugby